 “I think a clean-eating movement is on the way,” Sargent said.
 “More people are getting into the local foods movement.
 It’s a big thing for restaurants to say where their meat comes from … (I’ve noticed in Vail that) chefs are becoming more forward-thinking about eating locally and knowing where your food comes from.”

 Trimming the fat in less time

 The “caveman” idea of returning to our roots doesn’t just apply to our eating habits.
 Many of the most trendy workouts of the past year focused on “functional” fitness and getting our bodies to move in ways they’re naturally designed to.
-Programs like CrossFit, TRX Suspension Training, Insanity and P90X all use little or no equipment other than your own body weight and are designed to obtain a lean, muscular physique.
+Programs like CrossFit, TRX Suspension Training, Insanity and P90X all use little or no equipment other that your own body weight and are designed to obtain a lean, muscular physique.

-“It’s kind of this playground mentality, doing pullups and pushups intermixed with interval training,” said Missy Lacey, fitness director for the Athletic Club at The Westin in Avon. “(Workouts) are going back a little bit old school (this year).”
+“It’s kind of this playground mentality, doing pullups and pushups intermixed with interval training,” said Missy Lacey, fitness director for the Athletic Club at the Westin in Avon. “(Workouts) are going back a little bit old school (this year).”

 These workouts aren’t just about cutting the fat.
 They’re also trying to trim down the amount of time you spend getting fit.
 Lacey said high-intensity interval training, in which people perform movements or exercises for shorter periods of time at an elevated intensity, is popular because it’s effective.

 “With high-intensity interval training, that’s where people are achieving (results),” Lacey said.
 “People used to get on the treadmill four days a week and run.
 After you do that for so long, you don’t see results.
 It’s all about strength training, using your own body weight and switching up your cardio.”